-In the DEIS Plan 2017(pdf), the Department set out its aims and objectives to build on the existing DEIS action plan for educational inclusion.
+In the DEIS Plan 2017(pdf), the Department sets out its aims and objectives to build on the existing DEIS action plan for educational inclusion.
 Areas for action include:

-- Develop best practice in identification of schools needing support
+- Develop best practice in the identification of schools needing support

 - Improve the learning experience and outcomes of pupils in DEIS schools

 - Pilot innovative and creative approaches to tackle educational disadvantage that can be mainstreamed over time